 - A couple of paragraphs describing your research interests.
 Why do you want to pursue a PhD?
 What do you hope to achieve?
 How does your interest match the interests in our group?

 - If you have any research experience, tell us about it.
 What was your role?
 Why does that research matter?
 How do your results improve over the state-of-the-art?
 Just write a couple of short paragraphs, don’t go into details.

 - If you already published your work in a peer-reviewed venue, include a link for us to be able to take a look at it.
-Similarly if you have contributed code to any open-source code project.
-If not, include an example independent project report.
+Sending us a link to an impressive GitHub profile is a big asset.
+If you have none of these, include an example independent project report or thesis.
 This will help us gauge your ability to coherently formulate problems and explain solutions.

 Pursuing a PhD: Working with us on your PhD will prepare you for independent and collaborative research.
 The research process is very different from attending class and writing exams.
 We found that students who are familiar with the research process before starting their PhDs are far more likely to be happy and successful PhD students.
 Here are a few helpful links:

 - Everything I wanted to know about C.S. graduate school at the beginning but didn’t learn until later.
 Azuma.
 1997-2017 (website)

 - Applying to Ph.D.
 Programs in Computer Science.
 Harchol-Balter (pdf)

 If you are already enrolled at Northeastern, just stop by or contact us at email@example.com:

 - PhD students looking for an advisor or who want to explore new research opportunities.

 - Master students interested in project courses or a thesis (unpaid).

 - Undergraduate students interested in project courses (unpaid), co-op (paid), or summer research.